AusDTO/dto-design-guide/_components/accordions/controls-accordion-top.md

-<p class="abstract">Use controls accordions to make page controls easier to use.</p>
+<p class="abstract">Use controls accordions to show only the controls the user needs.</p>